 Beyond these, most Syriac Peshitta manuscripts begin to pop up after the 5th century.
 Perhaps the most [in]famous Syriac Peshitta manuscript is the Khabouris Codex (also spelled Khaboris).
 This contains the entire NT except for the 5 books called the "Western Five" which even most Peshitta Primacists admit were assuredly translated from Greek into Syriac.
 These 5 books are 2 John, 3 John, 2 Peter, Jude, and Revelation.
 In fact, the official Syrian Church of the East did not accept these 5 books for many years.

-Now, scholars and scientists alike have given the Codex a range of dates, as the above link mentions.
+Now, scholars and scientists alike have given the Codex a range of dates.
 Surely, some have dated it well after the 10th century CE, while others have given it the extremely conservative date of the 3rd century CE (about 250).
-However, they do not inform you that the vast majority of scholarship now believes it to be no earlier than the 6th century CE.
-Likewise, the colophon (which is, essentially, a "Preface" of a manuscript) claims to be a translation of a 164 CE manuscript.
-How great is that?
+However, you should be aware that the vast majority of scholars now believe it to be no earlier than the 6th century CE.

 Can they prove this claim?
 This is also intellectually dishonest.
 In fact, we have good reason to believe this was not the case at all.
 The Cairo Genizah is a perfect example of this.
 In fact, any Genizah is a perfect example.
 In Cairo, at the Ben Ezra synagogue, a Genizah was discovered which housed hundreds upon hundreds of manuscript fragments in multiple languages.
 A Genizah is a sort of "retirement home" for manuscripts, when they become brittle and frail from use.
 Rather than destroying them, they were housed in these Genizahs.
 Genizah essentially means "treasury."
 [Note: the image below is a photograph of the Cairo Genizah]

-So at this point, we have no physical, tangible proof of A) any Syriac text from the first 3 centuries and B) the Khabouris Codex's colophon being authentic.
+So at this point, we have no physical, tangible proof of any original NT Syriac text from the first 3 centuries.

 Next, let's look at some of the texts themselves, and see how they differ between Greek and Aramaic.